Deadknight/SteamParser/README.md

 # SteamParser

-Old project created to read steam console and print achievements to facebook
+Old project created to read steam console and print achievements to an php site